 Stanwood’s East End is in the King Building, a family-owned landmark since 1921.
 Inside are a variety of retailers such as Laurie’s, a women’s clothing boutique, Starlight Vintage Emporium, specialist of antiques and vintage clothing, and Island Floral, for all of your special occasions.
 East Stanwood offers shops for the antiquers and boutiquers, among them, Doilies 2 Doorknobs and Ladders Clothing Company.

 Heading west is Brick Road Antiques (formerly Old Town Antiques), a quaint shop which has a sizable selection of antiques, from home décor and furnishings to books, jewelry and vinyl records.
 Looking for the perfect gift or something special for yourself?
-West Stanwood is home to Purple Sunset Boutique and Urban Trends, unique shops with apparel and creative home decor and Vida Verde Home, a mercantile and candle handmaking studio.
+West Stanwood is home to Urban Trends, a unique shop with apparel and creative home decor and Vida Verde Home, a mercantile and candle handmaking studio.
 Looking for your next read?
 Make your way to Wit’s End Book Store.
 Got a green thumb?
 Flora and Fauna offers a wide range of plants, flowers, and gifts!